 Money-Saving Habits to Hold Onto Even as You Venture Out More

-Now that stores, restaurants, salons and gyms are opening up in various stages across the country, Americans are opening up their wallets as well.
+Now that stores, restaurants, salons and gyms are opening up across the country, Americans are opening up their wallets as well.

 But after the initial frenzy of returning to old spending habits, we might decide to hang onto some of the tactics we used during the days of doing without.